Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 Agents in this interview:

-• Thurston is the financial engine of the EEZYVERSE platform — transaction classification, reconciliation, and the arithmetic that keeps the books honest.
+– Thurston is the financial engine of the EEZYVERSE platform — transaction classification, reconciliation, and the arithmetic that keeps the books honest.
+Named for the archetype of the banker who counts every penny.

-• Milo is the commercial engine — sourcing, supply chain, and the instinct for what customers actually need.
+– Milo is the commercial engine — sourcing, supply chain, and the instinct for what customers actually need.
+Named for the archetype of the scrounger who can source anything from anywhere.

 Products discussed: